 Poisonous berries are quite common in gardens.
 Find out which plants including bushes and vines have toxic berries.
 Some people are surprised to learn that not all poisonous berries are red.
 Photos are included for easy identification.

-This is an excerpt from the book, Good Berry Bad Berry by Helen Yoest.
+This is from the book, Good Berry Bad Berry by Helen Yoest.
 It is a handy guide for finding and identifying the most common wild berries of North America.
 For edible berries, see How to transplant raspberries and How to grow strawberries.

 Learn to Identify Berries